JoshData/jot/README.md

 * `MAP(operation)`: Apply any operation to all elements of an array (or all characters in a string). `operation` is any operation created by these constructors.

 The JOT model is a superset of the model you need for basic plain text concurrent editing.
-That is, it includes the entire text editing model in the INS and DEL operations plus it adds new operations for non-string data structures.
+That is, it includes the entire text editing model in the SPLICE operations plus it adds new operations for non-string data structures.

 Note that some operations (DEL) require passing the value being modified before the modification took place (i.e. what the value was before the operation).

-(Also note that interally, INS and DEL are subcases of "SPLICE" and PUT and REM are subcases of SET that use a special value to signal the absense of an object property.)
+(Also note that interally PUT and REM are subcases of SET that use a special value to signal the absense of an object property.)

 Transformations